GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 See also the following [__Wiki_Page__](../Wiki/en_qgis_projections_wiki.md) `Projections`.

-## My dataset is slightly offset from where it should be!
+## My dataset is slightly offset from where it should be! <a id="my-dataset-is-slightly-offset-from-where-it-should-be"></a>

 Your dataset probably has the wrong longitude/latitude geographic coordinate system (GCS).
 Different GCSs define slightly different sizes/shapes of the Earth (their ellipsoids) and different positionings on the Earth (their datums).
 As a result, the same longitude/latitude coordinates in two different GCSs can appear offset, although typically within tens of meters of each other.
 This can happen even if you are using a projected coordinate system (PCS) whose units are not degrees of longitude/latitude since PCSs have a GCS embedded within them.